 This chemotherapy medication works by inhibiting a cell’s ability to divide and spread.
 More specifically, Alimta works by stopping the production of folate, which is needed for cell replication.
 It’s a part of a class of chemotherapy drugs called antimetabolites.
 When cells absorb antimetabolites, they lose the ability to divide.
 The more rapidly the cells divide, the more likely it is that the chemotherapy will kill the cells, but it cannot distinguish between healthy and unhealthy cells.

-Since chemotherapy kills both healthy and tumorous cells, side effects are likely to occur.
+Since chemotherapy kills both healthy and tumorous cells, side effects are likely.
 Side effects mentioned are usually manageable alone or with help from a prescription.
-If you experience any of the following side-effects for longer then 24 hours, consult with your doctor.
+If you experience any of the following side effects for longer than 24 hours, consult with your doctor.
 Side-effects from Alimta can include:

 - Difficulty falling or staying asleep